ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 ### Manual Compilation

-Alternatively, it is possible, but not recommended, to compile the files by directly calling the compiler by using a single command:
+Alternatively, it is possible, but not recommended, to compile the files by directly calling the compiler.
+Either using a single command:

 <!-- $MDX dir=examples -->
 ```sh